-ZKP is not super-magical technique, which will allow parties to build trust without exchanging secrets.
-ZKP is a good reinforcement to existing authentication patterns:
+ZKP is not some abra-cadabra magical technique which could allow building trust without having the parties to exchange the secrets.
+ZKP is a good reinforcement of the existing authentication patterns:

 - You still need to share a secret to be able to verify it.

-- You still need a public identifier to match to secret.
+- You still need a public identifier to match to the secret.

-- It’s only the security guarantees of the process which change.
+- It’s only the security guarantees of the process that change.

 In the most general form, you use ZKP to verify secrets in hostile environments, architecturally it’s just another implementation of authentication.

-However, some features of ZKP proofs beg for novel security tricks:
+However, some features of ZKP proofs could use a few novel security tricks:

 ZKP in practice: some applications

-The most obvious application is login/password authentication, where you exchange login in open (or easily decipherable) form, and then perform ZKP to prove that you know the password and server knows it too.
+The most obvious application is login/password authentication, where you exchange login in an open (or easily decipherable) form and then perform ZKP to prove that you know the password and that the server knows it, too.

 Request by ID

 Another useful technique is authenticating requests to sensitive data.
 A good example is Name/SSN pair.
-Bank, Asking Credit Rating authority for credit rating via SSN is directly exposing the fact that this SSN is bank’s client and letting Credit Rating authority create a record out of nothing (out of the fact that person behind SSN contacted the bank).
-However, a name is a very broad identifier, which does not bijectively point at one person.
+A bank that is asking the Credit Rating authority for a credit rating score via SSN is directly exposing the fact that this SSN is bank’s client and it is letting the Credit Rating authority create a record out of nothing (solely out of the fact that the person behind the SSN contacted the bank).
+However, a name is a very broad identifier, which does not objectively point at one person.

-Let’s say you (as a bank) is Verifier and Credit Rating authority is a Prover.
-You send the Verifier public requisite (name) and initiate ZKP over SSN.
-Verifier allocates a list of SSNs that correspond to this name and performs ZKP on each one.
+Let’s say, you (as a bank) is a Verifier and the Credit Rating authority is a Prover.
+You send the public requisite (name) to the Verifier and initiate a ZKP over SSN.
+The Verifier allocates a list of SSNs that match this name and performs a ZKP on each.

-There are more sophisticated (storage-wise) schemes, where both parties hold secrets they use and their derivatives as identifiers for these secrets.
-Such schemes pay off in situations where there is only one identifier - and it’s leakage already is a problem.
+There are more sophisticated schemes (in terms of storage), where both parties hold the secrets they use and their derivatives as identifiers for these secrets.
+Such schemes pay off in situations where there is only one identifier — and its leakage already is a problem.

 Repeated authentication: paranoid mode on

-To enforce proper behaviour during risky protocols (like signing transactions in online banking), we need to verify the honesty of both parties (because we don’t know where the attacker might hit).
+To enforce the proper behaviour in risky protocols (like signing transactions in online banking), we need to verify the honesty of both parties (because we don’t know where the attacker might hit).

-To do that, we can authenticate each step of the protocol with secret S and sensitive data from the previous step, this way keeping trust chain from the very beginning of the protocol (first value can be any derived key) and not rely on temporary trust tokens like session keys.
+To do that, we can authenticate each step of the protocol with secret S and sensitive data from the previous step.
+This way we keep a trust chain from the very beginning of the protocol (the first value can be any derived key) and do not rely on temporary trust tokens like session keys.

 The summary is as simple as it gets: ZKP protocols are not magic.
-However, by understanding how they work, you can achieve magical reinforcements to your security architectures.
+But by understanding how they work, you can add some "magical" (as in "magically effective") reinforcements to your security architectures.

-- authentication with untrusted / unidentified remote party
+- authentication with an untrusted / unidentified remote party

-- (sometimes) key derivation based on this secret exchange.
+- key derivation based on this secret exchange (sometimes).

-They still require the secret to be pre-shared, and, more importantly, they still require authentication to be a part of the security system, not a magical feature to scare hackers away.
+ZKP protocols still require the secret to be pre-shared.
+More importantly, they still require the authentication to be a part of the security system, not a magical feature to scare the hackers away.